Everduin94/flotes-blog/src/pages/posts/independent-vs-company.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: 'Independent Software Developer vs Fortune 500 Software Engineer'
+title: 'Single-Developer vs Fortune 500 Software Engineer'
 pubDate: 02-08-2023
 description: 'The differences between developing independently and at a company.
 My opinions on software development, and how I got here'
 metaDescription: 'Software development is filled with methodologies, best practices, and advice.
 Often, what works for a developer working independently, a small team, and a large company; may vary significantly'